ad3ller/Rydberg-Stark-decelerator-LabVIEW/README.md

-# Stark decelerator waveform
+# Rydberg Stark decelerator

-v0.0.1
+v0.0.2

 Generate trapping waveforms for a beam of Rydberg atoms above a linear Stark decelerator.